 December Release of AutoPi - Torque app support, DBC file upload, improved CAN Analyzer and sleep timer management

 This month, we have brought you ELM327 proxy to support 3rd party mobile apps like Torque Lite/Pro on Android or Car Scanner on iOS.
-It is an easy way to display your AutoPi data on your mobile phone and gain in vehicle visualisation from your favorite app.
+It is an easy way to display AutoPi data on your mobile phone and gain in vehicle visualization from your favorite app.